QuaSi-Software/Documentation/docs/resie_description_components.md

     - using nominal power without a temperature-dependency or
     - using polynomial fits to calculate stationary thermal **or** electrical full-load power at given temperatures of \(T_{HP,sink,out}\) and \(T_{HP,source,in}\), depending on control strategy (see above)
 - get stationary full-load COP at given temperatures of \(T_{HP,sink,out}\) and \(T_{HP,source,in}\) either from
-    - COP data table (fitted to polynome in pre-calculation) or
+    - COP data table (fitted to polynomials in pre-calculation) or
     - Carnot-COP reduced by an efficiency factor
-- determine the unknown, non-controlled full load power (electrial or thermal) with known, controlled power and COP
+- determine the unknown, non-controlled full load power (electrical or thermal) with known, controlled power and COP
 - continue with transient capacity effects as described above

-Contraty to the TRNSYS Type 401, the mass flow here is variable and not constant within two timesteps, therefore the \(T_{HP,sink,out}\) and \(\dot{Q}_{HP,sink,out}\) can be calculated directly without the need of iteration as implemented in Type 401.
+Contrary to the TRNSYS Type 401, the mass flow here is variable and not constant within two time steps, therefore the \(T_{HP,sink,out}\) and \(\dot{Q}_{HP,sink,out}\) can be calculated directly without the need of iteration as implemented in Type 401.
 Here, the \(T_{HP,sink,out}\) is a fixed, user-specified value in the presented simplified model.

-The polynomes describing the temperature-depended thermal and electrical power of the heat pump need to be normalized to the power consumption at the rated operation point in order to be able to auto-scale the size in parameter variation studies.
+The polynomials describing the temperature-depended thermal and electrical power of the heat pump need to be normalized to the power consumption at the rated operation point in order to be able to auto-scale the size in parameter variation studies.
 Therefore, the following steps are necessary:

-- fit data to polynome for thermal and electrical energy
+- fit data to polynomial for thermal and electrical energy
-- calculate power at specified nominal temperatures with generated fitted polynome
+- calculate power at specified nominal temperatures with generated fitted polynomial
-- normalize polynome to calculated rated power at specific temperature using a fraction_factor
+- normalize polynomial to calculated rated power at specific temperature using a fraction_factor

 [^Wetter1996]: Wetter M., Afjei T.: TRNSYS Type 401 - Kompressionswärmepumpe inklusive Frost- und Taktverluste.
 Modellbeschreibung und Implementation in TRNSYS (1996).
 Zentralschweizerisches Technikum Luzern, Ingenieurschule HTL.
 URL: [https://trnsys.de/static/05dea6f31c3fc32b8db8db01927509ce/ts_type_401_de.pdf](https://trnsys.de/static/05dea6f31c3fc32b8db8db01927509ce/ts_type_401_de.pdf)